 - Consistent with the organization’s occupational health and safety policy in general

-These objectives should have a qualitative or quantitative measurement where possible and appropriate.
-They should be set, reviewed, and modified at appropriate time intervals to reflect the efforts of the continuous improvement cycle, and they should be modified information changes and/or when conditions that impact the schedule or possibility of meeting the objectives change.
+You should measure progress toward achieving these objectives when possible and appropriate.
+In addition to setting the objectives, you should review and modify them at appropriate time intervals to reflect the efforts of the continuous improvement cycle.
+Objectives should be modified when information changes and/or when conditions that impact the schedule or possibility of meeting the objectives change.

 According to the standard, an organization isn’t required to set an objective for every OHSMS issue they identified.
 But the organization SHOULD set enough objectives to reduce risk and improvement health and safety in the workplace in a measureable manner.
 Focusing on objectives that provide the greatest improvement in employee health and safety is an effective way to do this.
 Organizations may find that focusing on the critical objectives often is associated with improvements in organizational performance.